JefferyLiang/koa-2-acl/README.md

 | --- | --- | --- |
 **group** | `string` | This property defines the access group to which a user can belong to e.g `user`,`guest`,`admin`,`tranier`.
 This may vary depending with the architecture of your application.
 **permissions** | `Array` | This property contains an array of objects that define the resource exposed to a group and the methods allowed/denied.
+*resource* | `String` | This is the route the permissions will be applied against.
+This property can be either `*` which applies to all routes, `api/users` which will apply permisstion to routes `api/users` or `api/users/*` which applies permission to all routes that prefix `api/users`
 **methods** | `string or Array` | This are http methods that a user is allowed or denied from executing. `[ "POST", "GET", "PUT" ]`. use  glob `*` if you want to include all http methods.
 **action**  | `string`  | This property tell koa-2-acl what action to perform on the permission given.
 Using the above example, the user policy specifies a deny action, meaning all traffic on route `/api/users` for methods `GET, PUT, POST` are denied, but the rest allowed.
-And for the admin, all traffic for all resource is allowed.
+And for the admin, all traffic for all resource is allowed. subRoutes | `Array` | This are permissions that should be used on subroutes of a specified prefix.
+It is helpfull when certain routes under a prefix requires different access definitions.

 ## How to define effective ACL rules
 ACLs define the way requests will be handled by koa-2-acl, therefore its important to ensure that they are well designed to maximise efficiency.
 For more details follow this [link](https://github.com/andela-thomas/express-acl/wiki/How-to-write-effective-ACL-rules)